Payback (2014): Preliminary matches

 The actual pay-per-view opened with Sheamus defending the United States Championship against Cesaro (accompanied by Paul Heyman).
 In the end, Cesaro performed a Cesaro Swing on Sheamus.
 As Cesaro went to pin Sheamus, Sheamus pinned Cesaro with a Small Package to retain the title.

 Next, Cody Rhodes and Goldust faced Ryback and Curtis Axel.
 The match ended when Rhodes attempted a Beautiful Disaster Kick on Ryback but Ryback caught Rhodes and executed Shellshocked on Rhodes for the win the match.
 After the match, Rhodes told Goldust that because they lost a lot of matches together recently, he deserved a better partner and walked out on him.

-After that, Rusev wrestled Big E. Rusev forced Big E to submit to The Accolade to win the match.
+After that, Rusev (accompanied by Lana) wrestled Big E. Rusev forced Big E to submit to The Accolade to win the match.

 In the fourth match, Kofi Kingston faced Bo Dallas.
 The match was ruled a no-contest after Kane came down to the ring and attacked Kingston with a Chokeslam and a Tombstone Piledriver.

 Later, Bad News Barrett defended the Intercontinental Championship against Rob Van Dam.
 The end came when Van Dam attempted a Split Legged Moonsault but Barrett countered the move by raising his knees.
 Barrett executed a Bull Hammer to retain the title.

 Next was an in-ring segment involving WWE World Heavyweight Champion Daniel Bryan and Stephanie McMahon about Bryan surrendering the championship or his wife Brie Bella would be fired.
 As Bryan was about to surrender the title, Brie announced that she had quit instead.
 After McMahon laughed at her, Brie slapped McMahon.